 I was heartened to hear both of them challenge the notion of white for-profit anti-racism work and to also discuss divesting from capitalism.

 We need to have these conversations.
 We need to challenge one another about whose voices we amplify and why.
 We need to discuss why folx pay “articulate” educators over “ratchet” ones.
 We need to be honest with ourselves and ask ourselves the hard questions.
-We need to be honest if our “anti-racism” work is actually just racism fronting as education.
+We need to be honest if our “anti-racism” work is actually just racism fronting as liberation.

-Liberation cannot come from lies.
+Here’s what I know: Liberation cannot come from lies.
 Liberation cannot come from building the same house with the same tools.

 Liberation can only come with love and the truth.